mnot/I-D/h2-vpn/draft.md

 * Pad Length: An 8-bit field containing the length of the frame padding in units of octets.
 This field is conditional (as signified by a "?" in the diagram) and is only present if the PADDED flag is set.
 * IP Data: Transport data.
 The amount of data is the remainder of the frame payload after subtracting the length of the other fields that are present.
 * Padding: Padding octets that contain no application semantic value.
 Padding octets MUST be set to zero when sending.
-A receiver is not obligated to verify padding but MAY treat non-zero padding as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+A receiver is not obligated to verify padding but MAY treat non-zero padding as a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL_ERROR.

 The IP frame defines the following flags: